 Important Court Information and Closure Dates

-The Judge Horace J. Johnson, Jr. Judicial Center in Newton County and the Walton County Government Building will be closed on Friday, November 10, 2023, in observance of Veterans Day.
+The Judge Horace J. Johnson, Jr. Judicial Center in Newton County and the Walton County Government Building will be closed beginning at 12:00 p.m. on Friday, December 22, 2023, and will be closed all day on Monday and Tuesday, December 25 & 26, 2023, in observance of Christmas.
 For other holiday/closing dates, see Calendars/General.

 WARNING TO PUBLIC:

 The FBI’s Internet Crime Complaint Center (IC3) issued an alert warning of coronavirus-related phishing attacks, particularly surrounding economic stimulus checks.
 The news that the US government is likely to send upwards of $1,000 to most Americans has created a golden opportunity for scammers, especially since the delivery method for the cash is still uncertain.

 “Look out for phishing emails asking you to verify your personal information in order to receive an economic stimulus check from the government,” the FBI says.
 “While talk of economic stimulus checks has been in the news cycle, government agencies are not sending unsolicited emails seeking your private information in order to send you money.”
 The statement also cautions people to watch out for offers of counterfeit medical products, including fake vaccines and testing kits.

 “Be cautious of anyone selling products that claim to prevent, treat, diagnose, or cure COVID-19,” the Bureau says.
 “Be alert to counterfeit products such as sanitizing products and Personal Protective Equipment (PPE), including N95 respirator masks, goggles, full face shields, protective gowns, and gloves.”

 Coronavirus-related fraud has skyrocketed, and we’ve covered many examples of it in the past few weeks.
 The FBI says to be wary of this trend when you seek information about the topic online.